 So, there it is!
 Now you know how not to see a leopard, and hopefully I taught you something that might help you eventually find one of these amazing cats someday.

 Just to add to this story.
-Six months after I wrote this I finished up my project, and I still never got to see a Tembe or Ndumo leopard (I did get very close with a leopard basically roaring in my ear from beyond some bushes, but of course I could not see her).
-On my very last day into the Eastern Shores however, I finally got to see this chap below not far away from the area where I saw the one above (and there was a female with him).
+Six months after I wrote this I finished up my project, and I still never got to see a Tembe or Ndumo leopard (I did get very close with a leopard basically roaring in my ear while she hid behind some bushes, but of course I could not see her (yes, I even knew exactly which leopard it was)).
+On my very last day in the Eastern Shores however, just a few days before my last flight out of South Africa, I finally got to see this chap below not far away from the area where I saw the one pictured above (and there was a female with him).
 Just imagine the joy I felt!
 How did I find him you ask?
 A few tourists had seen a leopard cross the road.
 As they gave up waiting for it to reappear, I sat for 15 minutes before it came back.
 Again, be patient!